CAAPIM/Cordova-MAS-CLI/README.md

     -p, --package <package>  Specify the bundle ID/application ID for your app (Reverse-domain-style package name - used in <widget id>)
     -h, --help               output usage information

-Note: Navigate to the project directory to run mas commands mentioned ahead.

-## mas configure command

-This command adds the msso_config from specified path to the project.
-  Usage: configure [options]

- Synopsis

-	 mas configure

-	 Configure a MAS project

- Options:

-    -p, --path <path>  Alternate path to fetch msso_config.json from.
-    -h, --help         output usage information

 ## mas prepare Comnand

 This command adds the MAS plugins based on the specified template and prepares the project with the file path specified.
+It should be executed from inside a valid Cordova project.

 Usage: prepare [options] [template]